Tips and advice to help you adapt to diet changes to help reduce your endometriosis symptoms

 Don't worry about the ingredients for the diet being totally different or hard to get.
-Many of the ingredients are easy to find but you may not be using them right now.
+Many of the ingredients are easy to find but you may simply not be using them right now.

 Even Amazon has a pantry section.
 The beauty of these online suppliers is that you can get home delivery which saves you time and more importantly energy.
 Some days with endometriosis, you just don’t have the energy or you are in too much pain to go grocery shopping, then these online services can be a godsend.